Top 15 Flatbed Trucking Companies to Ship With in 2025 (& How to Choose)

 Roehl Transport

-Roehl has been in the trucking business since 1962 when they entered the marketplace with a single truck.
-Today, Roehl has more than 5,000 trailers and 2,000 trucks and offers full truckload transportation solutions to companies across industries.
+Roehl entered the transportation marketplace in 1962 with a single truck.
+Today, Roehl has more than 5,800 trailers and 2,000 trucks, which they leverage to offer full truckload transportation solutions across a variety of industries.
 Roehl also has a freight brokerage company, Roehl Logistics.

 • Founded Date: 1962